38+ Scary Alcoholism Statistics to Help You Quit for Good

-Isn’t it odd how marijuana is still illegal on the federal level, yet it fails to cause nearly as much trouble as alcohol does?
-Having read our alcoholism statistics, you’ll be wondering why on earth the situation isn’t vice versa: alcohol to be extremely restricted, and marijuana fully and irrevocably legal!
+Isn’t it odd how cannabis is still illegal on the federal level, yet it fails to cause nearly as many problems as alcohol does?
+Having read our alcoholism statistics, you’ll be wondering why on earth the situation isn’t vice versa: alcohol to be extremely restricted, and cannabis fully and irrevocably legal!

 - The FDA does not regulate alcohol.

 - New Hampshire residents drink the most alcohol in the US.

 - 10% of alcohol drinkers are responsible for 50% of alcohol consumption in the whole country.

 - Drinking alcohol during pregnancy can cause fetal alcohol syndrome.

 - Women consumed more alcohol than men during the pandemic.

 - The most expensive rehab center for alcohol and drugs is located in Switzerland and costs $370,000 a month.